heptarch/heptarch.github.io/drafts/will.md

 $$

 This is a simplification of the problem for a number of reasons; to name a few, neurons activate with nonlinear thresholds, the goal is not a large cascade but a specific basic of attraction, and connections are themselves time-dependent.
 There are two interesting things to say about the IM problem.
 First, exactly solving it is intractable, or more precisely, $\textsf{NP}$-hard in the worst case.
 This strongly suggests that attempting to change decision basin by seeding a maximal cascade is also $\textsf{NP}$-hard.

+## Basins and influencers

 But perhaps a cascade doesn't need to be maximal to change a decision; KKT also give a greedy approximation which is guaranteed to come within $1-e^{-1} \approx 63\%$ of the optimal size.
 This suggests that *coarse*, suboptimal influence is possible.

 <!-- ## Introduction